BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   wanted to see if the NamingStrategy object would still do the right thing, which it did.
 This kind of thing could maybe turn into a mod of some sort eventually, though I have no immediate plans for it.
+- `weapon_skin_swap.txt` - Makes the Ghoul Metal Grey user weapon skin actually use the Superstreamer's skin, if applied to a Tediore shotgun.
+Just wanted to see if that was possible; no plans to turn it into a Real Mod.

 ## Deprecated/Testing Mods